 About Aun Aqui:

-She’s a self-published author living with her best friend and German Shepherds in Birmingham, Alabama.
+She’s a self-published author living with some friends and a pair of German Shepherds in Birmingham, Alabama.
 She likes writing stories, playing music, snacking on burritos with guacamole and sipping on caramel pumpkin spice lattes.

 I took a Spanish class in the 7th grade and adored it.
 I quickly began memorizing verbs and nouns and infinitives, and I learned that, by playing around on Google Translate, I could turn some of my favorite English phrases into beautiful, Spanish expressions.

 I liked that there were various (and even conflicting) connotations and feelings embedded into the phrase “still here.”
 I discovered that, in Spanish, the phrase was “aun aqui.”
-I was thirteen when I fell in love with this expression, and now, more than a decade later, it is an even more fitting description of myself.
-So I took it, years ago; the beautiful expression: “Aun Aqui.”
-I took it as my own.
+I was thirteen when I fell in love with this expression and now, more than a decade later, it is an even more fitting description of myself.
+So I took it, years ago, as my own.
 I have it tattooed on my arm.
 It’s my ghost name.

 As you peruse my blog, you’ll notice that I’m a simple person.
 I like to critique and fuss, but I’m generally optimistic.
 I’m long-winded; I draw stories out in galactic proportions and I’m far too detailed in my recollections, but I enjoy the process of reliving the moments that impressed me, terrified me, and caused me to change direction.
 I’ve been let go of, and I’ve also had to let go — of people, places, ideas, beliefs and things.
 I’ve been used and tossed away, but I’ve also been loved and cherished.
 I relish feelings and practice my passions and pursue purpose and meaningful relationships in life more than I do anything else.
 I enjoy the little things and make a pretty big deal out of them.

 I’m glad you stopped by!
 Please feel free to reach out to me anytime.